Skip to content

 What is the difference between Spring Boot and Spring MVC?

-Why does Spring Boot embed Tomcat?
-Isn't it better to use an external server?
+Why does Spring Boot embed Tomcat instead of requiring an external server?

-Embedding the server is intentional and powerful.
-It makes your app a self-contained deployable unit — one JAR that runs anywhere Java runs.
-This is essential for containerized deployments (Docker, Kubernetes) where the environment is ephemeral and you want full control over the server version.
-External server deployment is still supported via WAR packaging if your organisation requires it.
+Embedding the server is an intentional architectural decision with several practical consequences.
+It makes your application a self-contained deployable artifact — one JAR that runs anywhere Java is installed, with no external server to configure, version-manage, or maintain separately from the application.
+This is essential for containerized deployments where the environment is ephemeral and you want deterministic behavior: the same Tomcat version, the same configuration, every time.
+It also eliminates the 'works on staging, fails on production' class of bugs caused by different Tomcat versions between environments.
+External server deployment is still supported via WAR packaging if your organization requires it — packaging WAR instead of JAR and extending SpringBootServletInitializer gives you a deployable artifact for traditional application servers.

 🔥